learn-co-curriculum/html-introduction-novideo/README.md

 4. Discern between material that describes _markup_ versus _content_
 4. Recognize the difference between source text and text as viewed in a browser

+## Conclusion

+In this lesson we saw that by editing a plain text file and by filling it with special "markup" characters we can provide HTML (Remember that the "M" is for "markup") reading programs ("browsers") _content_ for display _as well ass_ instructions on _how_ to show the _content_.
+We saw that the primary components of an HTML file are the `<header>` and the `<body>` and that the `<body>` is usually full of tags that help the readability of the document.
+HTML documents, when rendered by browsers provide a richer display than a plain text document could provide.

+In future lessons, we'll learn more about how HTML provides the ability to shape the presentation of your content in ever more engaging and fun ways.
+You might be starting with paragraphs today, but soon you'll be including video, inserting opinions multi-column layouts, and making sure the site works equally well on a web-enabled refrigerator as well as smartphone.

 ## Lesson

 ### Integrating Review